cconrad/cconrad.github.io/_posts/2014-12-15-saving-space-on-hybrids-how-to-move-the-documents-or-profile-folder.md

 To use this method, you right-click one or more folders inside your user profile (e. g.
 "My Documents"), select the Location tab, and select a new folder located on the portable drive.

-To read more about this approach, see [Redirect a folder to a new location](http://windows.microsoft.com/en-us/windows/redirect-folder-new-location#1TC=windows-7) at microsoft.com.
-(While the article linked to here is for Windows 7, it works the same way in newer versions of Windows.)
+To read more about this approach, see [Redirect a folder to a new location](https://docs.microsoft.com/en-us/windows-server/storage/folder-redirection/folder-redirection-rup-overview) at microsoft.com.

 ### Advantages